electrode-io/ern-container-publisher-cocoapods-spec/README.md

-# Electrode Native CocoaPod Spec Container Publisher
+# Electrode Native CocoaPods Spec Container Publisher

 [![ci][1]][2]

-This publisher can be used to publish the [CocoaPod](3) spec of an iOS container to a remote Git pod spec repository.
+This publisher can be used to publish the [CocoaPods][3] spec of an iOS container to a remote Git pod spec repository.
 The Git repository provider should not matter (GitHub, BitBucket, TFS ...).

-**This publisher expect that the container is distributed as a precompiled XCFramework**
+**This publisher expects that the container is distributed as a precompiled XCFramework**

 In future updates of this publisher we may support other distribution formats based on new needs.